SICILY – CATANIA

 With our trusty tourist map in hand, we worked through the list of sights.
 With most clustered on our road (Via Etnea) and around the tourist office (Via Vittorio Emanuele II), we were comfortable with our surrounds and ticked off the essentials at record pace – church, university, palace, church, fountain, monument, church, piazza, cathedral, monument, Basilica sort of thing.

 Very sweaty from our day out, we decided to go home to clean up before dinner so ambled up our road, browsing and shopping as we went (in no hurry since shops only shut at 8).
-At the one shop we bought at, the cashier gave us a brilliant free gift; a beach towel that folded into a zip-up bag.
+At the one shop we bought where we actually bought something, the cashier gave us a brilliant free gift; a beach towel that folded into a zip-up bag.
 We were so delighted with the ‘present’ that we have her one back – the melon the juice guy has given us.
-She was beside herself at our gesture (although must have been wondering why we were walking around with cold melons on us).
+She was beside herself at our gesture (although must surely have wondered why we were walking around with cold melons on us).

 Dinner was as yet undecided so we consulted a few sources and discovered that there was a concentrated pocket of options in a few square blocks in the Old Town.
 Less than a kilometres walk, we decided to take our chances.